kgoliya/sim-mem-model/README.md

 This function resets the memory.

 ## AXI Channel Simulation
 The AXI simulation model has two models for use.
-If only one channel is required, use axi_interface_model and for multiple channels use multiple_axi_channels.
+If only one channel is required, use axi_interface_model and for multiple channels use multiple_axi_channels.<br />
-The parameters are:
+The parameters are:<br />
     NUM_CHANNELS - The number of channels wanted for simulation.
-Each channel is an independant axi bus with its own memory structure.
+Each channel is an independant axi bus with its own memory structure<br />
-    READ_LATENCY - Read latency required in cycles WRITE_LATENCY - Write latency required in cycles MAX_IDS - Maximum outstanding requests allowed.
-Set this to the correct value required for better simulation runtimes and memory usage.
+    READ_LATENCY - Read latency required in cycles<br />
+    WRITE_LATENCY - Write latency required in cycles<br />
+    MAX_IDS - Maximum outstanding requests allowed.
+Set this to the correct value required for better simulation runtimes and memory usage<br />
     SIZE - Total size across all channels.
 If used with axi_interface_model, this parameter is the size of the memory for that channel.
-If used with multiple_axi_channels, this parameter will be divided for among NUM_CHANNELS
+If used with multiple_axi_channels, this parameter will be divided for among NUM_CHANNELS<br />
-    FILL_RANDOM - Set this parameter to 1 if the empty memory is to be filled with random bytes, otherwise its set to 0 REPORT_INCORRECT_ADDR - Set the parameter to 1 to report read commands to addresses which have not been writtem yet.
+    FILL_RANDOM - Set this parameter to 1 if the empty memory is to be filled with random bytes, otherwise its set to 0<br />
+    REPORT_INCORRECT_ADDR - Set the parameter to 1 to report read commands to addresses which have not been writtem yet<br />